yammerjp/curl-mock/README.md

 curldoc is a simple executable Web API document format using the curl command.

-The CLI Application of curldoc behave a HTTP mock server from Web API document.
+The CLI Application of curldoc behave a HTTP mock server from a markdown file of Web API document.

 <pre>